cisco-en-programmability/dnacenter_command_runner/README.md

-# Cisco DNA Center Path Trace
+# Cisco DNA Center Command Runner

-This Python script will execute a CLI command on a Cisco DNA Center managed device
+This Python script will return the output of a CLI command sent to a Cisco Network Device managed by DNA Center.
+The command will be sent to the device using the Cisco DNA Center Command Runner APIs.

 **Cisco Products & Services:**

 - Cisco DNA Center
+- Cisco Network Devices Managed by Cisco DNA Center

 **Tools & Frameworks:**